IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-programming-model.md

 The conceptual list of automated sources that can be processed by Serverless functions is of course endless!
 {% endhint %}

+## The **Feed** is the event adapter

+In the case of ICF's model, the Event Source is more conceptual and the **Feed** actually represents an "adapter" service in the system that understands how to connect to or receive data an Event Source, adapt it to a normalized form that can be "fed" to a function by invoking its _Trigger_.

+Feeds follow one of three patterns:

+### Hooks

+A feed uses a "webhook" facility or "callback" mechanism exposed by an external  service that generates events (i.e., an event source).

+### Polling

+A service that polls an external service endpoint periodically to fetch new data and generate its own "events".

+## Connections

+A dedicated service running somewhere that maintains a persistent connection to an event source (e.g., implements a client of a message queue service or database) creates events.
+These types of feed implementations are called event **Provider Services**.

+{% hint style="tip" %}
+Later in the course, we will show how to actually implement a **Polling Feed Service** using a Serverless function that is periodically triggered from an  Alarm!
+{% endhint %}

 ## Why does ICF use **Triggers**

 Triggers are not part of every Serverless programming model, but are a powerful concept within IBM Cloud Functions that supports the [Observer design pattern](https://en.wikipedia.org/wiki/Observer_pattern) effectively.